-For comparison in the first column of Table 13 we report the values of these criteria for the revised Paulson Plan analyzed so far.
-The only two parameters we have not discussed yet are the value at risk and the overall government ownership of banks.

-The 5% value at risk is close to \$100bn.14 A more interesting dimension is the percentage of ownership acquired by the Government.
-We compute this as the amount of money invested divided by the sum of the market capitalization of the common equity and the preferred equity before the plan is announced (i.e., the 10/10/2008) plus the amount of money invested.
-This is the fraction of equity the Government should have taken, not necessarily what it will take since the warrant will be priced at the moment of the infusion.
-With this plan the Government would own on average 20% of the top ten banks, with a maximum of 48% ownership in Morgan Stanley.
+For comparison, in the first column of Table 13 we report the values of these criteria for the Revised Paulson Plan analyzed so far.
+The only two parameters we have not discussed yet are the two values at risk and the overall government ownership of banks.
+The statistical value at risk is just below \$100 bn, while the economic one is slightly higher (\$114 bn).21 A more interesting dimension is the percentage of ownership acquired by the government.
+We compute this as the amount of money invested divided by the sum of the market capitalization of the common equity and the preferred equity before the plan is announced (i.e., the October 10, 2008) plus the amount of money invested.
+This is the fraction of equity the government should have taken, not necessarily what it will take since the warrant will be priced at the moment of the infusion.
+With this plan, the government would own on average 20% of the top ten banks, with a maximum of 48% ownership in Morgan Stanley.